oconnor663/sha256_project/readme.md

 visually compare the output of your solution to the example output provided.

 The arguments to the [`grade.py`](grade.py) script are the command to run your solution.
-Internally, the grading script script generates test input with [`generate_input.py`](generate_input.py) and uses the Python solution provided in [`solution_py/`](solution_py) to generate expected answers.
+Internally, the grading script generates test input with [`generate_input.py`](generate_input.py) and uses the Python solution provided in [`solution_py/`](solution_py) to generate expected answers.
 So for example, to test the provided Rust solution against the provided Python solution, you